 End the day by heading to Plaza de la Trinidad.
 This is where locals and tourists gather to enjoy street performances, live music, and delicious street food.
 Grab a seat, order a cold beer, and enjoy.

-Day 4: Spend the day at the beach
+Day 4: Spend the Day at the Beach

 The last thing in this Cartagena itinerary is a day at the beach!